hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ## `dual_signature_algorithms` Extension

-A new extension, `dual_signature_algorithms`, is defined to allow peers to advertise support for two distinct categories of signature algorithms: classical and post-quantum.
+A new extension, `dual_signature_algorithms`, is defined to allow peers to advertise support for two distinct categories of signature algorithms, for example, classical and post-quantum.

 ### Structure